 - The person who was the first to make a decision begins to explain their choice and hands over to the next person until everyone gave feedback.

-Retrospective games for distributed teams: Eat that! 🍪
+Retrospective games for distributed teams: Eat That! 🍪

-15. Retro game on whiteboard (Easy Retrospective Games)
+Retro game #17 on the online whiteboard

 Duration: 5-15 minutes | Goal: Setting the stage